Table of Contents

 When you think about movement vs exercise, start thinking of everyday movement as a requirement, much like a diet, and small changes will eventually become bigger habits with positive effects.

-How to Incorporate More Movement into Your Day to Day Life
+5 Easy Ways to Incorporate More Movement into Your Day

 Incorporating movement into your life doesn’t require you to begin a new fitness regime or take up a new hobby.